nolar/kopf/docs/alternatives.rst

 and other little pleasant things.

-And also Kopf allows to write *any* arbitrary domain logic of the resources, especially if it spans over the long time periods (hours, days if needed), and is not limited to the timeout restrictions of the HTTP APIs with their expectation of nearly-immediate outcome (i.e. in seconds or milliseconds).
+And also Kopf allows to write *any* arbitrary domain logic of the resources, especially if it spans over long time periods (hours, days if needed), and is not limited to the timeout restrictions of the HTTP APIs with their expectation of nearly-immediate outcome (i.e. in seconds or milliseconds).

-Metacontroller, however, is more mature, 1.5 years older than Kopf, and is backed by Google, which originally developed Kubernetes itself.
+Metacontroller, however, is more mature, 1.5 years older than Kopf, and is backed by Google, who originally developed Kubernetes itself.

 Unlike Kopf, Metacontroller supports the domain logic in any languages due to its language-agnostic nature of HTTP APIs.